Department of Agriculture

 Trigger Margin = Expected Margin – Deductible, where the deductible is 1.00 minus the coverage level multiplied by the expected revenue.

 Coverage levels are offered from 70 to 95%.
 A higher level of coverage will have a higher premium rate.
 You may also choose to purchase Margin Protection with the Harvest Price Option (MP-HPO).
 Under MP-HPO, if the harvest price exceeds the projected price, the expected revenue used in setting trigger margins is reset based on the harvest price.

 A loss may be paid if the harvest margin is less than the trigger margin.
 If there is a loss paid under your Yield Protection or Revenue Protection policy, the indemnity amount from that policy will be subtracted from any loss under your Margin Protection policy.

 - Determining the Margin

-Crop Allowed Inputs Subject to Price Change Corn Diesel, Urea, Diammonium Phosphate price (DAP), Potash, Interest Corn Diesel, DAP, Potash, Interest Rice Diesel, Urea, DAP, Potash, Interest Wheat Diesel, Urea, Monoammonium Phosphate (MAP), Potash, Interest
+Crop Allowed Inputs Subject to Price Change Corn Diesel, Urea, Diammonium Phosphate price (DAP), Potash, Interest Soybeans Diesel, DAP, Potash, Interest Rice Diesel, Urea, DAP, Potash, Interest Wheat Diesel, Urea, Monoammonium Phosphate (MAP), Potash, Interest

 Any indemnities owed will be paid when final county yields are available, in the spring of the following year.